huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Thanks also to Martin Thomson and Martin Duke for their later reviews focussing on the low level QUIC details which helped clarify several aspects of DoQ.
-Thanks to Andrey Meshkov, Loganaden Velvindron, Lucas Pardue, Matt Joras, Mirja Kuelewind, and Phillip Hallam-Baker for their reviews and contributions.
+Thanks to Andrey Meshkov, Loganaden Velvindron, Lucas Pardue, Matt Joras, Mirja Kuelewind, Brian Trammell and Phillip Hallam-Baker for their reviews and contributions.
 --- back

 # The NOTIFY Service